NICER Perspective on TeV Blazar Mrk~421: X-ray Variability and Particle Acceleration: Conclusion

 In this study, we investigated the X-ray properties of the TeV blazar Mrk 421, focusing on its intra-day and long-term spectral and timing variability.
 We utilized two years of archival observations from the \textit{NICER} telescope and performed a detailed spectral and timing analysis, the main conclusions of which are summarized as follows.

-\begin{itemize} \item Mrk~421 is a highly variable source exhibiting fluctuations on multiple timescales and shows a total fractional variability of approximately 48\% across all \textit{NICER} observations. \item The X-ray count-rate distribution of Mrk~421 is positively skewed, with a dominant peak at $\sim$400–600 counts s$^{-1}$ and a high-flux tail extending to $\sim$1400 counts s$^{-1}$. \item The hardness ratio (HR) analysis reveals that the X-ray spectrum becomes harder as the source brightens.~This distribution confirms a pronounced \textit{harder-when-brighter} behavior. \item The correlation between the low-energy (LE) and high-energy (HE) count rates is strong and positive.
+\begin{itemize} \item Mrk~421 is a highly variable source exhibiting fluctuations on multiple timescales and shows a total fractional variability of approximately 48\% across all \textit{NICER} observations. \item The multimodal count-rate distribution of Mrk~421, characterized by three distinct flux states, suggests that the observed variability cannot be explained by a single stochastic process and instead indicates the presence of multiple emission states within the jet. \item The hardness ratio (HR) analysis reveals that the X-ray spectrum becomes harder as the source brightens.~This distribution confirms a pronounced \textit{harder-when-brighter} behavior. \item The correlation between the low-energy (LE) and high-energy (HE) count rates is strong and positive.
 The power-law fit yields an index of $\sim$1.17, indicating that the HE flux rises slightly faster than the LE flux.
 This behavior suggests that variability in both bands is tightly coupled and likely produced by the same population of relativistic electrons. \item The fractional variability analysis in the soft X-ray bands (0.4 to 1 keV) and the hard bands (1 to 10 keV) shows a near-linear relationship between the two, closely following the trend $y=x$. \item Our results confirm that, given adequate statistics, the X-ray spectra of Mrk~421 are best characterized by a log-parabolic model confirmed by the F-test. \item Our spectral analysis further reveals several systematic correlations among the spectral parameters and derived quantities.
 The log-parabolic parameters \(\alpha\) and \(\beta\) are positively correlated, while \(\beta\) is negatively correlated with the synchrotron peak energy \(E_{\mathrm{p}}\). \item We also find that \(E_{\mathrm{p}}\) is positively correlated with the flux and negatively correlated with \(\alpha\).
-In addition, both \(\alpha\) and the photon index show negative correlations with flux, reflecting the well-known \textit{harder-when-brighter} behavior of the source. \end{itemize}
+In addition, both \(\alpha\) and the photon index show negative correlations with flux, reflecting the well-known \textit{harder-when-brighter} behavior of the source. \item Using a log-parabolic synchrotron model, we find that increasing spectral curvature shifts the synchrotron peak toward lower energies, reproducing the observed anti-correlation between $E_{\rm p}$ and $\beta$ and supporting stochastic or energy-dependent particle acceleration scenarios.